choria-legacy/mcollective-choria/README.md

-To combat issues with concurrent scheduled or manual runs it will disable Puppet on all nodes at start of the run and enable them right before interacting with them to start runs, this way even though it does not support the new Puppet uniquely named last_run_summary.yaml files it does have some defence against inconsistant run states and reports.
+To combat issues with concurrent scheduled or manual runs it will disable Puppet on all nodes at start of the run and enable them right before interacting with them to start runs, this way it does have some defence against inconsistant run states and reports though it is not 100% fool proof.

 This is super early days and it's no doubt broken still.